Welcome and hello from Carlene and Andre Paquette!

 - Great mica sheets can be found along the trails north of

-Richardson Side Road, off Goulbourne Forced Road here in Kanata.
+Richardson Side Road, off Goulbourne Forced Road here in

-Fox).
-Keep going (north) until the road ends and you hit Campeau
+right onto Terry Fox).
+Keep going (north) until the road

-Drive and turn right.
-At the first lights, turn left onto
+ends and you hit Campeau Drive and turn right.
+At the

-Castlefrank Drive.
-Keep going on
+first lights, turn left onto Castlefrank Drive.
+Keep going

-gravel road).
-Drive until you come to a parking area and (guess
+come to a parking area and (guess what?) park there.
+Go

-you look carefully) you should start seeing some fairly large mica
+you look carefully) you should start seeing some fairly large

-sheets.
+mica sheets.
 Poke around and you'll find more.

 - Cool concretions can be found in some of the ravines in

 Queenswood Heights in Orleans.
-Some of these concretions consist
+Some of these concretions

-embedded in them.
+shells embedded in them.

 - A fair bit of graphite can be found off of Castlefrank Drive

 (north) in Kanata.
-Near the housing development to the east of
+Near the housing development to the

-are many large piles of rock that remain from the blasting.
-If
+east of Castlefrank are many large piles of rock that remain

-including quite a bit of graphite.
+find a whole variety of minerals, including quite a bit of

 Here is a nice Rock and Mineral site worth visiting: Mineral Gallery